 4. Executives 4.1 Chief Executive Officer 26 4.2 The Management Team 26 5.
 Company Secretary 28 6.
 Leadership and Independence of the Board of Directors 28 7.
 Evaluation of the Performance of the Board of Directors 28 8.
 Remuneration of the Board of Directors and the Chief Executive Officer 8.1 Remuneration of the Board of Directors 29 8.2 Remuneration of the Chief Executive Officer 30 9.
-Development of the Board of Directors and Executives 30 10.
+Development of the Board of Directors and Executives 30 10. .
 Succession Plan 30 Compliance with the Good Corporate Governance Principles in accordance with the International Standard 31 1.
 Rigl nts of Shareholders 31 2.
-Equitable Treatment of Shareholders 31 3.
+Equ itable Treatment of Shareholders 31 3.
 Responsibilities to Stakeholders 32 4.
-Disclosure of Information and Transparency 32 5.
-5. Responsibilities of the Board of Directors 32 5.1 Transactions with Possible Conflict of Interests 33 5.2 Risk Management 33 5.3 Internal Control and Internal Audit Systems 34 The The Board of Directors Code of Conduct
+Disc closure of Information and Transparency 32 5.
+Responsibilities of the Board of Directors ponsibilities of the Board of Directors 32 5.1 Transactions with Possible Conflict of Interests 33 5.2 Risk Management 33 5.3 Internal Control and Internal Audit Systems 34 The The Board of Directors Code of Conduct